emanuelturis/surveyoro/README.md

 ## Surveyoro

-### Get Accurate Feedback.
-All the tools you need to get feedback from your leads, fans and customers.
+### All the tools you need to get feedback from your leads, fans and customers.

 ![alt text](https://github.com/emanuelturis/surveyoro/blob/master/screenshot.png?raw=true)